hyprwm/hyprland-wiki/pages/FAQ/_index.md

 ### My screenshot utilities won't work with multiple screens

-Some programs like flameshot (currently) has limited wayland support so on most Wayland compositors, you will have to do few tweaks.
-For Hyprland, you can add these window rules to your config to make said programs work with both of your screens.
+Some programs like Flameshot (currently) have limited Wayland support, so on most Wayland compositors, you will have to do a few tweaks.
+For Hyprland, you can add these window rules to your config to make these programs work with both of your screens.

 ```ini